 The dismissive avoidant attachment is usually concerned with only their own needs, both basic and emotional.
 They aren’t very concerned about the people they form relationships with.
 [Read: A guide to grow up and face life like an adult]

 The notion of pseudo-independence is just an illusional construct.
 Inside every human being, there is a need for connection.
 As hard as the dismissive avoidant attachment style tries not to need it, they lead more isolated and inward lives, usually keeping even those closest to them far away.

-The dismissive avoidant type insists they don’t need to love anyone nor do they have a need to receive love.
-They use defense mechanisms to push people away so they remain invulnerable.
+The dismissive-avoidant type insists they don’t need to love anyone nor do they have a need to receive love.
+They use defense mechanisms to push people away and avoid intimacy so they remain invulnerable.

 Although working under the belief that they should reach out to others to be close to them, when they get close to someone, they pull away.
 This leads to the continual push and pull that frustrates and confuses their partner.